nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Opening user LinkedIn or GitHub account: `linkedin` or `github`

-Redirects user to candidate's LinkedIn or Github account.
+Redirects user to candidate's LinkedIn or GitHub account.

 Format: `linkedin INDEX` or `github INDEX`